Shares in RBS fall as finance chief departs

 LONDON Shares in Royal Bank of Scotland (RBS.L) were down 1.8 percent in opening trade after the bank said finance director Nathan Bostock had resigned to join Spanish bank Santander (SAN.MC) after just 10 weeks in the job. <ID:L6N0JP4H0>

-Bostock's departure deals a blow to the turnaround efforts of the part-nationalized lender, which is 81 percent owned by the government.
+Bostock's departure deals a blow to the turnaround efforts of the part-nationalised lender, which is 81 percent owned by the government.

 Bernstein analyst Chirantan Barua, who has an 'outperform' rating on the stock, said the loss of Bostock was not good news for RBS but didn't change his view of the recovery of the bank.